-- All Private Drives to be a part of new development shall be constructed to full section width including full depth asphalt, curb and gutter along both sides. - Where Private Drives are existing, and adjustments or damage occurs due to new development, such new developments are responsible for patching and repairing the drives per Town Standards. - Alternate materials such as grass pavers may be approved for emergency access lanes not used for primary traffic at the discretion of the DRC and JRC.
+- A. All Private Drives to be a part of new development shall be constructed to full section width including full depth asphalt, curb and gutter along both sides. - B. Where Private Drives are existing, and adjustments or damage occurs due to new development, such new developments are responsible for patching and repairing the drives per Town Standards. - C. Alternate materials such as grass pavers may be approved for emergency access lanes not used for primary traffic at the discretion of the DRC /JRC, the local Fire Authority.